skippy/docker-repo/service_toolkit/README.md

 * **Service Discovery:** This will return a comma-delimited list of hosts that are currently up and running.
 * **Sequential Service Startup:** A lease can be grabbed, if available, or the command will block until a lease can be grabbed.
 This can be used in conjunction with SystemD and Fleet to prevent services such as ElasticSearch from starting up at the same time and not correctly registering into a cluster.
 * **Service Certificate:** Create, store, and handle service security certificates.
+* **Service Proxy:** Allow access to a service via a local proxy that ties into the Service Discovery layer.

 **[Details & Gotchas](#details)** are listed below.